sonic-net/DASH/documentation/private-link-service/private-link-redirect-map.md

 In this stage, it accomplishes the operation of PL redirect map with the following steps:

 1. It validates the port map object exists according to the port map id.
-If the port map is missing, eni drop counter `SAI_ENI_STAT_OUTBOUND_PORT_MAP_MISSING_DROP_PACKETS` increases with one and the pipeline drops the packet, otherwise continues to the next.
+If the port map is missing, eni drop counter `SAI_ENI_STAT_OUTBOUND_PORT_MAP_MISS_DROP_PACKETS` increases with one and the pipeline drops the packet, otherwise continues to the next.

 1. It looks up the table `outbound port range` with the match key (port_map_id, packet.overlay.destination_port).
-If none of table entry is matched, it drops the packet and increases eni drop counter `SAI_ENI_STAT_OUTBOUND_PORT_RANGE_ENTRY_MISSING_DROP_PACKETS` with 1, otherwise continues to the next.
+If none of table entry is matched, it drops the packet and increases eni drop counter `SAI_ENI_STAT_OUTBOUND_PORT_RANGE_ENTRY_MISS_DROP_PACKETS` with 1, otherwise continues to the next.

 1. At least one table entry is matched and the one having the highest entry priority will be selected.